TIBHannover/ieee-access-evaluation-results/README.md

 ## ONDET KG EVALUATION

 The *ondet-kg-evaluation* folder contains SPARQL queries and thier results that are used in the OnDeT KG evaluation.
-Each SPARQL query in this folder is realted to a competency question used in the *ONDET KG EVALUATION* section.
+Each SPARQL query in this folder is related to a competency question used in the *ONDET KG EVALUATION* section.

 ## THE EVALUATION OF THE ONDET TOOL
 The *ondet-tool-evaluation* folder contains the SPARQL queries and their results that are used in the OnDeT tool evaluation.
 Each SPARQL query in this folder is related to a competency question used in the *THE EVALUATION OF THE ONDET TOOL* section.